MicrosoftDocs/azure-docs/articles/virtual-machines/windows/tutorial-manage-data-disk.md

 ## Add a data disk

-To increase disk storage for your VMs, you can create and attach additional disks.
+We recommend that you separate application and user data from OS-related data when possible.
+If you need to store user or application data on your VM, you'll typically create and attach additional data disks.

 Follow the steps in this section to create, attach, and initialize a data disk on the VM.

 ### Create the data disk

-We recommend separating application and user data from OS-related data when possible.
-If you need to store user or application data on your VM, you'll usually create and attach additional data disks.
 This section guides you through the creation of a data disk.

 1. Before a data disk can be created, you must first create a disk object.
 The following code sample uses the [New-AzDiskConfig](/powershell/module/az.compute/new-azdiskconfig) cmdlet to configure a disk object.